din-co/d2/README.md

         - **compression:** in Photoshop start with "Preset: JPEG High".
 Compress the image as low as possible until the quality of the image starts to degrade.
     - Do not add "Alternative Text", we will use the Dish Name as the "alt text".
     - Click "Update"
+7. In development mode, add stock to enable ordering
+    -

 ## Adding Taxons